-Although the Stuarts had lost the throne, the dynasty continued in the person of James II's son, James Francis Edward Stuart (1688-1766) and his grandsons, one of whom was Charles Edward Stuart popularly known as 'Bonnie Prince Charlie' (1720-1788), who pressed their rights to the succession to the thrones of Britain.
-On a hereditary basis their claim was far superior to that of their Hanoverian cousins, but they were debarred from the throne by the 1701 Act of Succession, which forbade Catholics from succeeding.
+Although the Stuarts had lost the throne, the dynasty continued in the person of James II's son, James Francis Edward Stuart (1688-1766) and his sons, one of whom was Charles Edward Stuart is popularly known as Bonnie Prince Charlie (1720-1788), who pressed their rights to the succession to the thrones of Britain.
+On a hereditary basis, their claim was far superior to that of their Hanoverian cousins, but they were debarred from the throne by the Act of Succession, which forbade Catholics from succeeding.

 The modern day heir to the Jacobite claim to the throne is Francis, Duke of Bavaria (b.
-1931), who descends through Henrietta Maria, youngest daughter of Charles I.Charles Edward Stuart as a boy
+1931), who descends through Henrietta Anne, youngest daughter of Charles I.Charles Edward Stuart as a boy

 Charles Edward Stuart or Bonnie Prince Charlie, as he was later to go down in history, was born at the Palazzo Muti in Rome on 31st December, 1720.
-The son of James Francis Edward Stuart and the Polish Princess Clementina Sobieski, he was baptised Charles Edward Louis John Casimir Sylvester Maria.
+The son of James Francis Edward Stuart and the Polish Princess Clementina Sobieski, he was baptised Charles Edward Louis John Casimir Sylvester Severino Maria.

 Charles father, James, was the only surviving son of the Catholic King James II and VII, who died in exile in France, after his Protestant daughter, Mary II and her husband William III had taken the throne at the Glorious Revolution of 1688.
-The Stuart descendants of James II had remained in exile since then, a thorn in the side of the Hanoverian dynasty which had eventually supplannted them on the throne of Britain.
+The Stuart descendants of James II had remained in exile since then, a thorn in the side of the Hanoverian dynasty which had eventually supplanted them on the throne of Britain.

 Charles experienced warfare for the first time at the siege of Gaeta, only fourteen at the time, he was reported to have conducted himself bravely when under fire.
-His parents relationship had deteriorated over the years, his deeply religious mother spent long periods in unhealthy fasting and excessive devotions.
+His parent's relationship had deteriorated over the years, his deeply religious mother spent long periods in unhealthy fasting and excessive devotions.
 Sadly, this undermined her health and Clementina died in 1735.

-The tangled matter of the Austrian Succession resulted in war being declared between Britain and France in 1744, which raised Jacobite hopes that they might now acquire much needed support from the French.
-Louis XV agreed that a diversionary Jacobite rebellion in England would be greatly advantageous to his own cause.
-Accordingly he assembled a fleet at Dunkirk, to where the young and enthusiastic Charles travelled incognito from Rome.
+The tangled matter of the Austrian Succession resulted in war being declared between Britain and France in 1744, which raised Jacobite hopes that they might now acquire much-needed support from the French.
+Louis XV agreed that a diversionary Jacobite rebellion in England would be greatly advantageous to his cause.
+Accordingly, he assembled a fleet at Dunkirk, to where the young and enthusiastic Charles travelled incognito from Rome.Charles Edward Stuart

 Charles expedition set sail for England in March, 1744.
 They were met by a British fleet near Torbay, the Jacobite fleet was badly damaged and forced to return to France.
 Charles, greatly disappointed but unbowed, harboured a steely determination that the only way to regain the Stuart thrones was to get to Scotland and raise a rebellion himself.
 Along with a small band of followers he borrowed enough money to buy munitions, and acquired three ships, the Elizabeth, the Du Teillay, and La Doutelle.

-When the impatient Charles' over optimistic expedition finally put to sea, the Elizabeth was attacked by an English man-of-war and had to return to France.
+When the impatient Charles' over-optimistic expedition finally put to sea, the Elizabeth was attacked by an English man-of-war and had to return to France.
 La Doutelle was forced to flee.
 Charles continued alone in the Du Teillay and landed on the Hebridean Island of Eriskay.
 He sent messages to the local clan chiefs making them aware of his presence and asking for support.
 Alexander MacDonald informed him that their support would not be forthcoming and advised him to go home.
 Charles replied famously "Sir I am come home, and I will entertain no notion of returning to that place whence I came, for that I am persuaded that my faithful Highlanders will stand by me."

 The Du Teillay anchored the next morning at the remote sea loch of Loch nan Uamh.
 Further Highland chiefs came to see and admire the Prince, a handsome and dashing figure, but were similarly unenthusiastic of the chances of his expedition's success.
-Charles, characteristically refusing to accept defeat, persuaded some of them to join him in his rash venture, and solicited the support of the influential Cameron of Lochiel.
+Charles, characteristically refusing to accept defeat, persuaded some of them to join him in his rash venture, and solicited the support of the influential Cameron of Lochiel.Glenfinnan

-The standard of 'James III' was again raised in Scotland at Glenfinnan on Loch Shiel on 19th August, 1745.
+The standard of 'James III' was again raised in Scotland at Glenfinnan on Loch Shiel on 19th August 1745.
 This was the appointed rendezvous point for those of the clansmen who had promised to join the rebellion.
 After a three hour wait, during which he must have been on the brink of despair, the clans began to descend from the surrounding hills to join their Prince.
-It must have been an evocative and moving sight as the tartan clad clans marched down from the hills to the rousing sound of the bagpipes.
+It must have been an evocative and moving sight as the tartan-clad clans marched down from the hills to the rousing sound of the bagpipes.

 The Hanoverian government in London placed a price on the head of the Young Pretender.
 Charles responded in defiance by offering the same amount for the capture of "the Elector of Hanover".
 The Jacobite army entered Perth on 4th September, and was joined there by Lord George Murray, the brother of the Duke of Athol and an experienced soldier, whom Charles appointed Commander of his army.

-The army reached the outskirts of Edinburgh on the 16th September and delivered an ultimatum to a deputation from the city.
+The army reached the outskirts of Edinburgh on the 16th of September and delivered an ultimatum to a deputation from the city.
 A second deputation arrived requesting time to discuss the ultimatum, which Charles suspected to be merely creating delays.
 As the deputation returned through the city gates, Lochiel and Murray rushed in with 900 troops, they were not offered resistance and Charles rode proudly into Edinburgh dressed in the Stuart tartan to rousing cheers from the populace.
 The capital of Scotland was now his.
 Edinburgh Castle alone held out for the Hanoverians.

 When dawn broke, a thick damp Scottish mist obscured the entire area, clinging to the ground, it concealed the two armies from each other.
 Taking them entirely by surprise, the Highlanders charged Cope's unprepared army.
-The government forces and Cope himself panicked and fled, thus distinguishing himself by becoming the first general to bear the news of his own defeat.
-This victory unfortunately instilled in the over confident and naturally high spirited Charles the mistaken belief that his Highlanders were an invincible fighting force.Charles Edward Stuart
+The government forces and Cope himself panicked and fled, thus distinguishing himself by becoming the first general to bear the news of his defeat.
+This victory unfortunately instilled in the overconfident and naturally high spirited Charles the mistaken belief that his Highlanders were an invincible fighting force.Charles Edward Stuart

 The Prince held court at Edinburgh, taking up residence at Holyrood House, the Palace of his Stewart ancestors and wrote triumphantly of his victory to his father in Rome.
 He remained in Edinburgh for six weeks, flirting with the people of Edinburgh, the ladies especially, were much taken by the young Stuart Prince, who cut a dashing figure in his highland dress.
 On Charles' prompting, the decision was reached for the army to advance into England.Lord George Murray

 The Jacobite strategy was to split their army into a two-pronged advance which re-met by the walls of Carlisle.
 The border town was placed under siege and capitulated to the Jacobites on 17th November.
 They continued to Preston, and despite appalling weather conditions, reached Manchester, where they gathered a small number of recruits, which formed the Manchester Regiment, but to their dismay, the English did not rush in large numbers to join his rash venture, as Charles had anticipated they would.
 On 5th December the Jacobites reached Derby, a few days march from London.
 Here matters began to go awry for Charles.